takumib/cpsc210-labs/labs/lab7/lab7.md

   }
 }
 ```
 In the code above, we create a doubly nested for-loop.
 When access a 2D array using this method, we use the outer loop to denote the row we want to access.
 The inner loop we use to access the column of interest.
-Thus, we use the notation ```c result[i][j] ``` to set the ith row and jth column of a matrix result.
+Thus, we use the notation `result[i][j]` to set the ith row and jth column of a matrix result.

-We may need to go a step further and use a triply nested for-loop like in ```c matrix_multiply ``` to access a row from ```c m1 ``` and a column from ```c m2 ```.
+We may need to go a step further and use a triply nested for-loop like in `matrix_multiply()` to access a row from `m1` and a column from `m2`.
 Do do this we write the loop as follows:

 ```c
 for(int i = 0; i < 3; i++) {